 - Red Diamond™ (‘Shang-Red’): This mid-sized cultivar grows to 6 feet tall and 6 feet wide, and has vivid red flowers and dark burgundy foliage.

 - ‘Ruby’: This is a compact shrub that grows to 3 to 5 feet tall and wide.
 The flowers are bright pink; the foliage begins reddish-burgundy and matures to a hunter green.

 - ‘Zhuzhou Fuchsia’: The leaves of this cultivar are a distinctive blackish maroon color that persists through the summer.
 It has deep pink blooms, an upright habit and is a good choice for training as a standard (tree form) or espalier.
-It reaches 10-20 feet tall and is the most cold hardy of the pink-flowering forms.
+It reaches 10 to 20 feet tall and is the most cold hardy of the pink-flowering forms.

-- Carolina Moonlight™ (‘NC1002’ PP#18977): This dense, compact shrub is wider than it is tall, generally reaching 3-4 feet tall while spreading 4-5 feet.
+- Carolina Moonlight™ (‘NC1002’ PP#18977): This dense, compact shrub is wider than it is tall, generally reaching 3 to 4 feet tall while spreading 4 to 5 feet.
 It is a prolific bloomer from late winter to early spring and then flowers sporadically throughout the season.

 - Snow Muffin® (‘Snowmound’ PP#11766): It is characterized by dense, procumbent growth habit when young.
 It develops into a roundish mound as it ages, maintaining its dense growth habit.
 New leaves are light green, maturing to dark olive green.
 Its white flowers are abundant from late winter to spring.
-Mature height is from 1-3 feet with a width of 2-3 feet.
+Mature height is from 1 to 3 feet with a width of 2 to 3 feet.

 - Emerald Snow® (‘Shang-White’ PP#21738): This white-flowers cultivar has green foliage, but new growth is lime-green.
 Grows 4 feet tall by 4 feet wide.